Travel like a local.

 Getting around Hong Kong

 The local airport is Hong Kong International Airport (reviews), which is on Lantau Island.
+Use our Expedia tool below to find flight, hotel, and rental car options.

 Sarah says that there’s no need to rent a car.
 Public transportation is cheap and plentiful.
 Uber and Lyft are excellent ways to get around.